univention/univention-corporate-server/doc/architecture/concepts/permission.rst

    /etc/ldap/slapd.conf, the ACL blocks beginning with ``access to ...``

 * The UCS system can read all object information and password hashes for accounts from the domain database.
-Apps like UCS@school and Fetchmail limit the read permissions.
+Apps like UCS\@school and Fetchmail limit the read permissions.

 * The UCS system can write only information to the domain database that is